uwuser/home/index.md

 ## Reza Mirosanlou

-Ph.D. candidate in the department of Electrical and Computer Engineering at University of Waterloo, advised by Professor Rodolfo Pellizzoni.
-Interested in research/industry problems that lie at the intersection of Real-time systems, Computer Architecture, and Memory Architecture.
-Current research focus is on high-performance frameworks for real-time embedded systems.
-Before the Ph.D program at UW, I have received my M.Sc. from Sharif University of Technology in the area of Computer Architecture where I have worked with Professor Seyed Ghassem Miremadi (may his soul rest in peace).
+I received my Ph.D. in Electrical and Computer Engineering from the University of Waterloo in which I have worked with Professor Rodolfo Pellizzoni.
+My interests are focused on research/industry problems that lie at the intersection of computer architecture and memory subsystem.
+My research while being Ph.D student at University of Waterloo was on high-performance frameworks for real-time embedded systems.
+Before the Ph.D program at University of Waterloo, I have received my M.Sc. from Sharif University of Technology in the area of Computer Architecture where I have worked with Professor Seyed Ghassem Miremadi (may his soul rest in peace).

 ### Education:

-**Ph.D.** Candidate in Computer Engineering, University of Waterloo
+**Ph.D.** in Computer Engineering, University of Waterloo

 **MS.c.** in Computer Engineering, Sharif University of Technology